 A “dental crown” and a “dental cap” for a tooth are the same thing.

 A dental crown is a cap that is placed over a tooth that is damaged due to either decay or trauma.
 For example, when you have a dental cavity, part of your tooth is eroded or destroyed.
 When the cavity is too large to be repaired with just a simple dental filling or bonding, a dental crown may be necessary.
 A dental crown is custom fabricated in a dental laboratory to fit the exact shape and size of the tooth being crowned.
 It restores the shape, function, strength and appearance of the original tooth.
 A dental crown covers the whole tooth.

 A dental crown is made of porcelain or porcelain layered over metal.
 At Sachar Dental NYC, we always use the least toxic dental materials possible.
 When it comes to our dental crowns, we only use porcelain or porcelain layered over precious metals.
 We do not use non-precious metals in our practice, which are still commonly used in other offices.
 Our dental crowns may cost us more to make in a dental laboratory, but we do not pass these costs on to our patients.

 - Diagram B represents a decayed, or broken tooth.

-- Diagram C is a representation of the tooth after the decayed part was removed, and it has been prepared to receive a crown.
+- Diagram C is a representation of the tooth after the decayed part was removed, and the remaining tooth has been shaped and prepared to receive a crown.

-- Diagram D is the porcelain crown that has been fabricated in our dental laboratory.
+- Diagram D is the porcelain dental crown that has been custom fabricated in a dental laboratory.

 - Diagram E is the prepared tooth with a crown permanently bonded on it.